miking-lang/miking/README.md

 make test
 ```

-An interpreter is available under `build/mi` after compiling the project.
+The Miking executable is available under `build/mi` after compiling the project.
 To run a hello world program, create a file `hello.mc` with the following code

 ```
 mexpr print "Hello world!"